Types of Volunteers

 - Help with supplies, organization, and routine chores

-- Flexibility and interest in the Conservancy mission and goals will be especially valuable
+- Flexibility and interest in the Conservancy mission will be especially valuable

 This location may require volunteers who are comfortable in a more active horse environment and who can work safely around horses in training or conditioning settings.